GeekTrainer/learn-vue/2-dynamic-rendering/2-exercise-rendering-lists.md

 ## Clone the starter repository and explore the code

-We have provided a starter repository for this module.
+You've been provided a starter repository for this module.

 1. Clone the starter repository and open the folder in [Visual Studio Code](https://code.visualstudio.com) by executing the following code